Before you head to a casino

 They edit out losses.
 But, that’s okay.

 Here’s why.
 Slot videos are meant as entertainment.
 Hollywood movies end on a happy note.
-No actor ever flubs a line.
+No one ever flubs a line.
 It’s the same idea.

 SlotBear videos are different because we take a documentary approach; we try to show exactly what we’re experiencing—the wins, the losses, and the hand pays.
 Any “method” we promote is what we are using ourselves, not clickbait.
-Each of our slot videos costs between $800-$1K to produce, so we take a chef’s snout-to-tail approach—we use everything in hopes that our videos will cover the expected 15% loss over time.
+Our slot videos costs between $600-$1K to produce, so we take a chef’s “snout-to-tail” approach—we use everything in hopes that our videos will cover the expected 15% loss.
 Everyone wins.

-While we have learned a lot from watching YouTube videos, we’ve also been burned by bad advice.
-If you’ve ever actually attempted a recipe that you found on YouTube or TikTok, then you know what I mean.
+We’ve learned a lot from watching YouTube videos, we’ve also been burned by bad advice.
+If you’ve ever attempted a recipe that you found on YouTube or TikTok, then you know what I mean.

 Should I play the exact machine I see someone win on in a video?